Karthikeyan2212/Hello-World/README.md

-# Hello-World  to print hello world in python use this code
+# To print Hello World in python use this code